fromedwin/monitor/docs/configuration.md

 `CERTBOT_STAGING` set to 1 if you're testing your setup to avoid hitting request limits *(default: 1, 0 or 1)*

-Django domain url used for generate the https certificate, and set within django settings.py allowed_url
+`DOMAIN` domain url used for generate the https certificate, and set within django settings.py allowed_url.  *(eg: status.fromedwin.com)*

-`DOMAIN` url used to generate letsencrypt SSL certificate and access the application

 ### Django Secret key

-`DJANGO_SECRET_KEY` secret key used by django's session
+`DJANGO_SECRET_KEY` secret key used by django's session.

 ### WebAuth credentials